WEEK OF PRAYER FOR STATE MISSIONS

 If your church did not complete the standing order form, a limited number of promotion materials are available by contacting TN WMU (800-558-2090, extension 7923, or 615-371-7923, or email firstname.lastname@example.org.

-The 2013 Golden Offering for Tennessee Missions total as of 11/30/13 is $1,058,726 which is 4.11% higher than the same time last year.
-Thank you, Tennessee Baptists, for supporting state missions through the Golden Offering.
+$1,332,163 is the total of the 2013 Golden Offering for Tennessee Missions as of 2/28/14 which is 4.94% higher than it was at this time last year.
+Thank you, Tennessee Baptists, for supporting the state missions offering.

 Current GOTM Promotional Videos: